felixp8/lfads-nlb-tutorials/README.md

-# Modeling neural population activity and evaluating model fit with LFADS and NLB
+# Modeling neural population dynamics and evaluating model fit with LFADS and NLB
 Tutorial notebooks on LFADS and NLB for NeuroDataReHack 2022.

 ## Contents